 While getting professional teeth whitening does not guarantee these results, the AACD also reported that 74% of adults believe employment success can be hindered by the lack of an attractive smile.

-Any medical procedure has potential negative consequences, even a cosmetic one like teeth whitening.
+Any procedure has potential negative consequences, even a cosmetic one like teeth whitening.
 Here are the most common side effects to be aware of.

 Some people have teeth that are more sensitive to the chemicals used during the whitening process.
 Multiple kinds of peroxide are typically involved, which can be damaging if swallowed or applied to the skin.
 The teeth can start to ache as the procedure is taking place as well as when consuming hot or cold foods and beverages.
 The good news is this side effect typically only lasts a few days.